Human fit

 Is paragliding for me?
 Start with fit, not bravery.

-Paragliding can be approachable as guided first contact, but not for every person, mood, place, or day.
-Fit depends on format, weather, communication, health or mobility concerns, trust, and whether you want one experience or a path into flying.
+Guided first contact can be approachable, but not for every person, mood, place, or day.
+Fit depends on format, weather, communication, health or mobility, trust, and whether you want one experience or a path into flying.

 Short answer: Paragliding may fit if curiosity is stronger than pressure, the format is appropriate, conditions are suitable, communication is calm, and current pilot or instructor judgement supports it.
+First-time interest does not automatically mean suitable — tandem is one possible first contact only after fit and current checks.
 Waiting may be better when fear, health, mobility, expectations, or conditions are unclear.

 Read what matters in paragliding